makersacademy/news-summary-challenge/APPROACH.md

 - combination of slug and configuration is called a release
 - releases are automatically persisted in a ledger
 - use heroku releases command to see the audit
-  - everytime an application is deployed a new slug is created and a release is generated
+  - every time an application is deployed a new slug is created and a release is generated
   - can roll back releases
   - any material change will result in a new release being created